streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       - in: query
         name: source
-        description: ' The source of the data: tip'
+        description: 'The source of the data: tip'
         type: string
       responses:
         200: